Constitution of Tuvalu: Balancing human rights and Tuvaluan culture and Christian values

+The 2023 amendments to the Constitution provide for the protection of Tuvaluan values in the statement of the ‘Principles of the Constitution’ and in (section 29), including the recognition of the Falekaupule, which are the traditional governing authorities of Tuvalu's eight islands.

+The 2023 amendments to the Constitution also balance rights with duties and responsibilities of Tuvaluans.
+Section 43 of the amended Constitution states: “There shall be a Charter of Duties and Responsibilities as contained in subsection (2) which shall declare the core values of Tuvaluan society in accordance with the principles of the Preamble and shall declare the fundamental duties and responsibilities of Tuvaluans in relation to themselves, their families, the community and the State”.

+The statement in section 43, of the fundamental duties and responsibilities of Tuvaluans to themselves, their dependents, and others, includes: “to respect society, communities, islands, leaders, and cultural practices and norms; to know their duties and roles in society despite different religious beliefs and practices, to participate in and contribute to Island Communities; to work towards their own improvement, to live and work in peace and harmony with others and to use rights in a way that will not harm others.”
+(Section 43(2)(a)).

 Sections of the Constitution

 Bill of Rights

 Part I, Section 3 of the Constitution states that it is “the supreme law of Tuvalu” and that “all other laws shall be interpreted and applied subject to this Constitution”.
-Section 15 section 15 set out a statement as to how the question whether a law is “reasonably justifiable in a democratic society” is to be addressed.
+Section 15 sets out how the question whether a law is “reasonably justifiable in a democratic society” is to be addressed.

 Part II of the Constitution sets out the Principles of the Bill of Rights and the Protection of the Fundamental Rights and Freedoms; with Subdivision B of Part II setting out special exceptions to those rights and freedoms.
 In particular Section 29 (1) refer states that the “Preamble acknowledges that Tuvalu is an Independent State based on Christian principles, the Rule of Law, Tuvaluan values, culture and tradition, and respect for human dignity.”
-Section 29 (3) describes the way in which Tuvaluan values may circumscribe freedoms of the individual to acknowledged community values:
+Section 29 also describes the way in which Tuvaluan values may circumscribe freedoms of the individual to acknowledged community values.

-(3) Within Tuvalu, the freedoms of the individual can only be exercised having regard to the rights or feelings of other people, and to the effect on society.